udacity/nd027-c3-data-lakes-with-spark/README.md

 # Purpose of This Repo

-This repo contains the exercises for the two lessons from the **Data Lakes with Spark** course in ND027 - Data Engineering Nanodegree program:
+This repo contains the exercises for the following two lessons from the **Data Lakes with Spark** course in ND027 - Data Engineering Nanodegree program:
 * Lesson 3:  Setting up Spark Clusters using AWS, and
 * Lesson 4:  Debugging and Optimization.